YahooArchive/mojito-shaker/docs/shaker_example.rst

     }
   }});

 As you can see for each mojit and for each possible combination, Shaker generated a rollup.
-Shaker will sign the rollup with MD5 to avoid committing the same file twice.
-Moreover shaker will generate the mojito core rollup for you and also all the client side rollup (if your app is set to deploy:true).
+Shaker signs the rollup with MD5 to avoid committing the same file twice.
+Moreover, Shaker generates the Mojito core rollup for you and also all the client side rollup (if your app is set to deploy:true).

-If you re in development environment, maybe you want to know what exactly is getting pushed in every rollup.
-To do that, just run shaker in developer mode: ``mojit shake``
+During development, you may want to know what exactly gets included in every rollup.
+To do that, just run shaker in dev mode: ``mojit shake``

 **Developer context shaker-meta.common.js**